Alex-Li2018/Alex-Li2018/README.md

 - 👋 Hi, I’m @Alex-Li2018
 - 👀 I’m interested in typeScript javaScript python nodejs docker
 - 🌱 I’m currently learning python
-- 📫 How to reach me alexlismile@163.com
+- 📫 How to connect me alexlismile@163.com

 <!---
 Alex-Li2018/Alex-Li2018 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.